rodeofx/OpenWalter/README.md

 * *Walter_In* node:
 Create a Katana scene graph from a stack of USD/Alembic/Arnold Scene Sources layers.
-It is supporting materials, assignations, overrides and transforms layers comming from Walter for Maya.
+It is supporting materials, assignations, overrides and transforms layers coming from Walter for Maya.

 You must set the Maya and MtoA root paths in your environment.